On maximally oscillating perfect splines and some of their extremal properties: Perfect -splines

-Assume the contrary, that the sequence $\left\{t^{(m)}\right\}_{m=1}^\infty$ has two different limit points $u=(u_1,\ldots, u_n)$ and $v = (v_1,\ldots, v_n)$.
-Consider the prefect $g$ splines $G_u$ and $G_v$ with knots in the point $u$ and $v$ that satisfy boundary conditions~\eqref{boundaryConditions}; each of the splines is determined up to the sign.
-Moreover, since the prefect spline continuously (in the sense of uniform convergence) depends on its knots, both $G_u$ and $G_v$ vanish at the points $s^{(0)}$.
-However this contradicts to Lemma~\ref{l::splineWithGivenZerosUniqueness}.
+Assume, that the sequence $\left\{t^{(m)}\right\}_{m=1}^\infty$ has two different limit points $u=(u_1,\ldots, u_n)$ and $v = (v_1,\ldots, v_n)$.
+Consider the perfect $g$ splines $G_u$ and $G_v$ with knots at the point $u$ and $v$ that satisfy boundary conditions~\eqref{boundaryConditions}; each of the splines is determined up to the sign.
+Moreover, since the perfect spline continuously (in the sense of uniform convergence) depends on its knots, both $G_u$ and $G_v$ vanish at the points $s^{(0)}$.
+However, this contradicts to Lemma~\ref{l::splineWithGivenZerosUniqueness}.
+Hence the sequence $\left\{t^{(m)}\right\}_{m=1}^\infty$ has a limit.
+It can't be different from $t^{(0)}$ due to Lemma~\ref{l::splineWithGivenZerosUniqueness}.
 The lemma is proved.